sebastianczech/iac-deploy-in-aws-via-gitlab-pipelines-using-oidc/README.md

 # Deploy IaC in AWS via Gitlab pipelines using OIDC

 Simple repository created to deploy infrastructure using Terraform into AWS cloud by Gitlab pipeline using OpenID Connect.
-Whole integration between AWS and GitHub was configured using [Configure OpenID Connect in AWS to retrieve temporary credentials](https://docs.gitlab.com/ee/ci/cloud_services/aws/) by:
+Whole integration between AWS and Gitlab was configured using [Configure OpenID Connect in AWS to retrieve temporary credentials](https://docs.gitlab.com/ee/ci/cloud_services/aws/) by:
 1. adding identity provider in AWS
 1. configuring the role and trust policy (code for [IAM role and policy configuration is available in oidc subfolder](oidc)):
     ```